wangjunlem/msianspr-covid-faq/update-vaccine.md

 1. Select "N. I have received my vaccination overseas and would like to obtain my digital certificate in MySejahtera"
 1. Follow the instructions given in the prompt.
   - When asked for IC, please enter your Malaysian NRIC.
+  - Responses to the fields should match your vaccine certificate.
   - In some cases, uploading a PDF may fail.
 You may want to take a screenshot of your certificate.

 Vaccine records may take up to 2 weeks to be updated.